cplusplus/SG20/sources/modules/object-model/constructors.md

 A student should be able to:

-1. Explain the differences between the big five, namely, copy constructor, move constrcutor, copy/assign, move/assign, destructor, and constructor.
+1. Explain the differences between the big five, namely, copy constructor, move constructor, copy/assign, move/assign, destructor, and constructor.
 2. Construct a initializer list and explain conditions when it is necessary
 3. Delegate to the constructor of the base class
 4. Demonstrate and explain safe memory handling using shared or unique pointers
-5. Define what RAII is and the role of the constructor
+5. Define what RAII is, the role of the constructor in it; and the relationship with its destructor

 #### Caveats